PRBonn/PIN_SLAM/README.md

 conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

-The commands depend on your CUDA version.
+The commands depend on your CUDA version (check it by `nvcc --version`).
 You may check the instructions [here](https://pytorch.org/get-started/previous-versions/).

 ### 3. Install other dependency